 Contents:

 Heimdal™ Security returns with yet another insightful story on the state of malware.
 As always, we’ll go through the numbers, call out the newcomers, and pay our respects to the usual suspects.
 No major updates since last month – trojans still trump the opposition, with a grand total of 20K+ detections.
 Still, June’s not without bombshells.
-We have 30 new malwares, a significant increase compared to the last couple of months.
+We have 30 new malware, a significant increase compared to the last couple of months.
 So, without further ado, here’s the June edition of our Threat Hunting Journal.
 Enjoy, subscribe, and share!

 Top Malware(s) Detections: 1st of June – 29th of June

-Throughout the month of June, Heimdal™ Security’s S.O.C team has detected (and mitigated) 22 trojan strains, totaling a whopping 21,718 (positive) hits, a 30% increase since May, and the second historical high after April when our team detected 25,976 (positive) hits.
-Distribution-wise, TR/Swrort.fkiqj takes the first place with 8,260 positive IDs, followed by EXP/CVE-2010-2568.A with 4,775 positive detections, and VBS/Ramnit.abcd with 2,900 positive detections.
+Throughout June, Heimdal™ Security’s S.O.C team has detected (and mitigated) 22 trojan strains, totaling a whopping 21,718 (positive) hits, a 30% increase since May, and the second historical high after April when our team detected 25,976 (positive) hits.
+Distribution-wise, TR/Swrort.fkiqj takes first place with 8,260 positive IDs, followed by EXP/CVE-2010-2568.A with 4,775 positive detections, and VBS/Ramnit.abcd with 2,900 positive detections.
 As I might have mentioned in the intro, June has the highest number of new malware – 30 newcomers.
 To name just a few of them, we have JS.FileCoder.poinj with 951 positive hits, PUA/UTorrentWeb.BE with 365 hits, TR/ATRAPS.Gen with 532 positive detections, and TR/Dldr.Delphi.Gen with 381 positive detections.
 Below, you’ll find the unabridged list of June malware detections.

 Name No. of hits